armerpunkt/federnd/README.md

 2. It's an excuse to learn rust.
 So yes, there will be mistakes.
 Please be kind.

 ## What is with the name?
-Other DNS servers have names like bind, unbound, knot.
-So I thought of "bouncy" as a play on them and the fact that it will bounce between different resolvers.
-But then I changed the spelling to "bounzee" in order to be unique as there are no other projects on github with this name.
+I thought of "bouncy" as aname as it will bounce between different resolvers.
+But there are a lot of projects already using that name.
+So I used the German translation as there weren't any github probjects with the name "federnd" and I also like how it has the traditional "d" for daemon suffix.

 ## Roadmap/Intended Features
 - [x] Pick a license